flightstats/hub/README.md

 High volume channels can see significant reductions in S3 costs by using `BATCH`.
 `BOTH` is a way to transition between the two states, and perform comparisons.
 More information in [storage](#storage)

+* `allowDataLoss` is the optional setting to allow changes which might cause some data loss.
+Please see [channel modification](#channel-modification) for more details.

 `PUT http://hub/channel/stumptown`

 * Content-type: application/json